secwexen/aapp-mart/SECURITY.md

 - Initial response: **within 72 hours**
 - Fix or mitigation: **as soon as reasonably possible**
 - Coordinated disclosure will be handled in collaboration with the reporter
+- Security issues will be tracked via a **ticket system or CVE** where applicable

 ---